New reflection matrices for the U_q(gl(m|n)) case: Introduction

-The main aim of the present investigation is the study of non-diagonal super symmetric representations of the B-type Hecke algebra \cite{hecke, superhe, heckeb}.
-Using these representations we shall be able to identify new non-diagonal solutions of the reflection equation associated to $U_q(gl({\mathrm m}|{\mathrm n}))$.
-Our main result is the derivation of non-diagonal solutions of purely bosonic or fermionic type as well as mixed ones.
-The mixed solutions occur only in the $U_q(gl({\mathrm m}|{2\mathrm k}))$ case and are associated to the symmetric Dynkin diagram.
+The main aim of the present investigation is the study of non-diagonal super symmetric representations of the B-type Hecke algebra \cite{hecke, superhe, heckeb, heckeb1}.
+Using these representations we shall be able to identify novel generic non-diagonal solutions of the reflection equation associated to $U_q(gl({\mathrm m}|{\mathrm n}))$.
 Moreover, based on these non-diagonal solutions we extract the associated boundary non-local charges, which form the boundary super algebra and in the fundamental representation, are central to the super symmetric realization of the $B$-type Hecke algebra.

 The outline of this paper is as follows: in the subsequent section we introduce some basic notation on the super algebras and we also recall the $U_q(\widehat{gl({\mathrm m}|{\mathrm n})})$ $R$-matrix and the corresponding super symmetric representations of the $A$-type Hecke algebra.
 We then derive novel super symmetric representations of the $B$-type Hecke algebra and we identify the relevant non-diagonal reflection matrices.
 In section 3 we discuss the boundary super algebras associated to the aforementioned reflection matrix.
 We extract the boundary non-local charges, which form the boundary super algebra and are central to the $B$-type Hecke algebra.